-Compared to the rest of the Washington D.C. market, the Laurel submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Washington D.C. market, the Laurel submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 10 listings have been posted online, which means leases most likley are leasing quickly.
+In the last 90 days, 10 listings have come on the market, which means spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About 260% of the available space in the Laurel are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 310% of the available leases in the Laurel are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,500 sqft.
-Most buildings in this area are approximately 2 floors.
-Most buildings in this area were built in 1988 and are Class B.
+Most buildings in this area are close to 2 floors.
+Most buildings in this market were built in 1988 and are Class B.